H1 Insights is giving the healthcare industry the ultimate professional database – TechCrunch

 “I want to build a business which profiles every single researcher and healthcare professional in the world and I want to sell it to industry,” says Ariel Katz, the co-founder and chief executive of H1 Insights.

-With the healthcare industry on a mission to digitize and analyze every conceivable datapoint it can to wring more efficiencies out of its incredibly fragmented and broken system, for Katz, there’s no opportunity that seems more obvious than giving the industry data on its own professionals.
+With the healthcare industry on a mission to digitize and analyze every conceivable data point it can to wring more efficiencies out of its incredibly fragmented and broken system, for Katz, there’s no opportunity that seems more obvious than giving the industry data on its own professionals.

-The idea may sound like nothing more than creating a LinkedIn for healthcare professionals, but building an accurate account of the professional ecosystem could be a huge help to businesses as diverse as pharmaceutical companies, hospitals, insurers, and, eventually, consumers.
+The idea may sound like nothing more than creating a LinkedIn for healthcare professionals, but building an accurate account of the professional ecosystem could be a huge help to businesses as diverse as pharmaceutical companies, hospitals, insurers and, eventually, consumers.

-For Katz, it’s the continuation of a longstanding mission to create transparency for datasets that were previously opaque.
+For Katz, it’s the continuation of a longstanding mission to create transparency for data sets that were previously opaque.
 Katz sold his first company, Research Connection (which became LabSpot), three years ago.
 That company was designed to uncover the research underway at universities around the country so students could see where they should apply for undergraduate and graduate studies.

-After the sale the young entrepreneur went on a vacation to India, and it was there that he met his co-founder Ian Sax.
+After the sale, the young entrepreneur went on a vacation to India, and it was there that he met his co-founder Ian Sax.
 “He backpacked there to follow his wife who was volunteering with Mother Theresa [and] ended up starting a staffing company.”

-The two men became friends and collaborated on projects — including a software that would help medical school students find jobs.
+The two men became friends and collaborated on projects — including software that would help medical school students find jobs.

-Conversations between the two soon hit upon the lack of transparency around what research was happening at what universities and which clinical trials were underway at which hospitals.
+Conversations between the two soon hit upon the lack of transparency around what research was happening at which universities and which clinical trials were underway at which hospitals.
 A visible network of experts, the two men thought, would go a long way toward solving a number of the healthcare industry’s seemingly intractable problems.

-“Pharma, biotech, and medical devices spend $30 billion per year partnering with researchers and hospitals,” says Katz.
+“Pharma, biotech and medical devices spend $30 billion per year partnering with researchers and hospitals,” says Katz.
 “If you could allow a user sitting on the pharmaceutical side to sort and search and rank and analyze researchers… it would help reduce the cost and solve the problem.”

 While Katz says the transparency can help solve a number of healthcare’s drug development and discovery problems, he’s wary about creating others.
 H1 Insights has built certain rules on how its database should be used, which Katz hopes will limit abuse.